neooffice/NeoOffice/README.txt

    Xcode Tools v3.0

+   Important: you will need to select the X11SDK package during installation as this package is required to build OpenOffice.org moz module.

 2. If you are building under Mac OS X 10.4 Tiger, make sure that you have set the compiler version to the correct version by executing the following command:

    sudo gcc_select 4.0